How do I apply?

-Generally, remember when assistantship applications are due (end of February) and when registration for classes begins (i.e., around April 1 for Summer/Fall) and use those that fit your circumstances for a deadline.
+Generally, remember when assistantship applications are due (middle of February) and when registration for classes begins (i.e., around April 1 for Summer/Fall) and use those that fit your circumstances for a deadline.

 Registration for classes is ongoing, but some classes fill quickly

-Assistantship applications should be received by the department by the end of February.
+Assistantship applications should be received by the department by the middle of February.
 Please also have your admission paperwork and transcripts/letters of recommendation submitted to the Graduate School at this time.